 A team approach to meet your needs

 Beating cancer is more than just a matter of which medicine you take.
 You'll have support from experts in many specialties, including adolescent medicine, child life services, palliative care, psychiatry and behavioral medicine and social work.
-Through Children’s School Services and the Hutch School, we will support you in keeping up with your education during treatment.
+Through Seattle Children’s School Services and the Hutch School, we will support you in keeping up with your education during treatment.
 We also work closely with diagnosis-specific experts on the Cancer and Blood Disorders team.

 Support for people your age

 We have created teen- and young adult–focused educational materials and tools to help you meet your treatment goals.
-We also work with a teen advisory group made up of patients who are in, or have finished, treatment at Children’s.
-This group helps us make sure our AYA program makes sense for your needs.
+We also work with a teen advisory group made up of patients who are in, or have finished, treatment at Seattle Children’s.
+This group helps us make sure our AYA Program makes sense for your needs.